 In the announcement of Reaching Home: Canada’s Homelessness Strategy Minister, Duclos introduced a new federal requirement for the implementation of Coordinated Access Systems.

-Effective March 1, 2019, the CASH system was replaced with the Coordinated Access and Assessment model used by BC Housing throughout the province for supportive housing and will also include rent supplements and Regional Housing First Program resources targeted at the homeless/homeless at-risk population.
+Effective March 1, 2019, the CASH system was replaced with the Coordinated Access and Assessment model used by BC Housing throughout the province for supportive housing and will also include rent supplements and Regional Housing First Program resources targeted at the people experiencing homelessness and at-risk population.

 What is a Coordinated Access system?

 BC Housing, Capital Reginal District (CRD) and Island Health partnered to develop a Coordinated Access and Assessment (CAA) process for supportive and supported housing within the capital region.
 The aim is to create a streamlined application form and point of access to supportive housing, and to ensure clients are effectively matched with the supports and housing that can best support their social and/or health care needs in a timely and transparent manner.